 On June 14, 2017, a fire broke out in a 24-storey residential tower block in North Kensington in London, claiming the lives of 72 people (according to official reports) and leaving survivors and families of the deceased distraught, confused, and searching for answers.
-As we approach the fourth anniversary of the Grenfell Tower tragedy, the fight for justice for its victims still continues.
+As we approach the fifth anniversary of the Grenfell Tower tragedy, the fight for justice for its victims still continues.
 Below is the information needed for those looking to understand what's happening in relation to the Grenfell disaster now, as well as a timeline of events from June 2017 to the present day.

 The Grenfell Fire Timeline